PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 cat data.txt | tr "A-Za-z" "N-ZA-Mn-za-m"
 ```

-## Bandit12 - Create directory for tmp stuff, copy data.txt over, and move into that directory.
+## Bandit12 - Create directory for tmp stuff, copy data.txt over, and move into that directory

-The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
-For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
-For example: mkdir /tmp/myname123.
-Then copy the datafile using cp, and rename it using mv (read the manpages!)
+The password for the next level is stored in the file data.txt, which is a hexdump
+of a file that has been repeatedly compressed.
+For this level it may be useful to
+create a directory under /tmp in which you can work using mkdir.
+For example:
+mkdir /tmp/myname123.
+Then copy the datafile using cp, and rename it using mv
+(read the manpages!)

 ```sh
 ssh bandit12@bandit.labs.overthewire.org -p 2220